Evolutionary Multitask Optimization: Fundamental Research Questions, Practices, and Directions for the Future: Introduction

 This trend has also permeated the optimization research area with the advent of the so-called Transfer Optimization paradigm \cite{gupta2017insights}, which has gathered significant attention from the community.
 Similar to its modeling counterparts, the \emph{raison d'\^etre} of this young research area is to leverage the knowledge acquired when solving one optimization problem to better address other problems, whether they are related or not.
-Embracing this overarching goal, three different paradigms have been identified in the landscape of Transfer Optimization: i) \textit{sequential transfer}, in which optimization tasks are solved sequentially (knowledge flows from one task to another once the former has been solved), ii) \textit{multitasking}, whose objective is to tackle several concurrent problems in a simultaneous fashion; and iii) \textit{multiform multitasking}, which addresses a single optimization problem by deriving alternative formulations and solving them simultaneously.
-Among these three categories, \textit{multitasking} can be considered to be the one in the limelight of the research community, partly due to the capital role played by Evolutionary Computation in the development of renowned multitasking solvers.
-This noted relevance has forged the term Evolutionary Multitask Optimization (also regarded as Evolutionary Multitasking \cite{ong2016towards}), which refers to the adoption of concepts, operators and search strategies conceived within Evolutionary Computation for tackling multitask optimization scenarios.
+Embracing this overarching goal, three different paradigms have been identified in the landscape of Transfer Optimization: i) \textit{sequential transfer}, in which optimization tasks are solved sequentially (knowledge flows from one task to another once the former has been solved), ii) \textit{multitasking}, whose objective is to tackle several concurrent problems in a simultaneous fashion; and iii) \textit{multiform multitasking}, which addresses a single optimization problem by deriving alternative formulations and solving them simultaneously. {Among these three categories, \textit{multitasking} is considered the one in the limelight of the research community, partly due to the capital role played by Evolutionary Computation in the development of renowned multitasking solvers}.
+This noted relevance has forged the above-mentioned term of Evolutionary Multitask Optimization, also regarded as Evolutionary Multitasking \cite{ong2016towards}. {This paradigm refers to the adoption of concepts, operators and search strategies conceived within Evolutionary Computation for tackling multitask optimization scenarios.
+Figure \ref{fig:to} illustrates the relationship between all these forms of Transfer Optimization.}

 In Evolutionary Multitasking, methods to realize knowledge transfer between the optimization tasks under consideration are central for the overall effectiveness of the multitasking algorithm itself.
 As a result, many works arising in this research area have striven for new knowledge transfer mechanisms, targeting to promote the exchange of information among related tasks and to minimize the potentially negative impact of transferring information among unrelated problems on the convergence of the search process.
 Although this motivation suffices for pursuing new research endeavors along this direction, there are more urgent needs in the field.
 These concerns can be described by fundamental questions (FQ) that lie at the very heart of the field itself: \begin{itemize}[labelsep=3.5em, leftmargin=*] \item[{\parbox[t]{0.0\linewidth}{FQ1\\ \emph{Why?}}}] \parbox[t]{1\linewidth}{Does the Evolutionary Multitasking paradigm address a scenario that can be considered \emph{plausible} in practical settings?
 Does the simultaneous optimization of several related problems occur in real-world applications?
 Are there scenarios that can be approached using multitask optimization?
 In essence, is the main motivation of this research area justified by an informed evidence of its real-world applicability?}